MadsSN/2023-05-22-playwright/labs/1-start.md

 ## 1. Setup

 Let's setup Playwright from scratch.
 We integrate it into this repository.
-Run `npm install @playwright/test`.
+Run `npx yarn add -D @playwright/test`.

 Next, trigger the installation of the three browsers.
 Run `npx playwright install`.